 Born and raised in Philadelphia, Mathis worked as a waitress and magazine fact-checker in New York.
 She lived in Florence, Italy for five years before a writing class in 2006 spurred her to apply to the prestigious Iowa Writers’ Workshop.
 It was there she abandoned a memoir — “snippets of my life that never jelled” — and began writing what became her novel.
 “I had this idea that to be a good writer you wrote these pretty sentences,” Mathis told the New York Times.
 “The biggest thing I learned at Iowa was that being a good writer has everything to do with telling a truth about what it means to be a human being.”

-Mathis’s nonfiction has been published in the The New York Times, The Financial Times, The New Yorker Online, Brick, and Glamour.
-She was the recipient of a 2014-15 New York Public Library’s Cullman Center Fellowship and a Bogliasco Foundation Fellowship.
-She taught creative writing at The Writer’s Foundry MFA Program at St. Joseph’s College, Brooklyn.
-She is currently an Assistant Professor of English and Creative Writing at the Iowa Writers’ Workshop.
-Mathis is at work on her second novel.
+Mathis’s nonfiction has been published in the The New York Times, The Financial Times, The New Yorker, Brick, Glamour, and Guernica.
+Her essay “On Impractical Urges,” about how race, class, and sex intersect with ambition, was included in the anthology Double Bind: Women on Ambition (Liveright, 2017).
+Mathis also contributed an essay to Light the Dark: Writers on Creativity, Inspiration and the Artistic Process (Penguin, 2017).
+Mathis has been the recipient of a 2014-15 New York Public Library’s Cullman Center Fellowship, a Bogliasco Foundation Fellowship, and a fellowship from the Civitella Ranieri Foundation in Italy.
+She has taught creative writing at the Writer’s Foundry MFA Program at St. Joseph’s College, Brooklyn.
+She is currently an Assistant Professor of English and Creative Writing at the Iowa Writers’ Workshop, where she is at work on her second novel.

 For more information about Ayana Mathis, please visit ayanamathis.com.